scalacenter/docs.scala-lang/online-courses.md

 The [Scala Center] produces online courses of various levels, from beginner to advanced.

-If you are a programmer and want to learn Scala, there are two recommended approaches.
+**If you are a programmer and want to learn Scala**, there are two recommended approaches.
 The fast path consists of taking the course [Effective Programming in Scala](#effective-programming-in-scala).
 Otherwise, you can take the full [Scala Specialization], which is made of